X-Seti/Off-cuts/README.md

 Someone might find simple little bash scripts, Odds and Ends, useful.
 X-Seti

 Wallpaper-dim.sh -- Run from Crontab or bash.
+Dims the wallpaper depending on the time of day.
+Very dark at midnight.

 OrangePi5-hdmi-in-record.sh -- OrangePi5-Plus HDMI in (record and view).